y-okur/AutoISCE/README.md

 AutoISCE PARFILE
 ```

 The script will run *alos2App.py* until baseline step to obtain perpendicular baselines for each image pairs.
-Since we want to use the outputs in a time-series, geocoded outputs have to be in the same reference.
+Since we want to use the outputs in a time-series, geocoded outputs have to be in the same reference frame.
 If **geocode_bounding_box** is not given in the parameter file, the script will run *getboundingbox.py* to determine the smallest **geocode_bounding_box** for all image pairs.
 This value will be used for both geocoding and automatic dem download.

 After the baseline step is over, *alos2App.py* will run until the last step to process all image pairs one by one.